-Under Rule 16b-3, to qualify as a non-employee director, the director cannot: (1) be an officer or employee of the company (or of a parent or subsidiary of the company); (2) receive in excess of \$120,000 in compensation, either directly or indirectly, from the company (or from a parent or subsidiary) for services rendered as a consultant or in any capacity other than as a director; or (3) have an interest in any "related party" transaction for which disclosure in the proxy statement would be required pursuant to Item 404(a) of Regulation S-K.
+Under Rule 16b-3, to qualify as a non-employee director, the director cannot: (1) be an officer or employee of the company (or its parent or subsidiary); (2) receive in excess of \$120,000 in compensation, either directly or indirectly, from the company (or its parent or subsidiary) for services rendered as a consultant or in any capacity other than as a director; or (3) have an interest in any "related party" transaction for which disclosure in the proxy statement would be required pursuant to Item 404(a) of Regulation S-K.

 Disclosure under Item 404(a) is required for any "transaction" since the beginning of the company's last fiscal year or any currently proposed transaction in which the company is a participant, if the amount involved exceeds \$120,000 and any "related person" had or will have a direct or indirect material interest in the transaction.

-Under the disclosure rules, the term "related person" means any person who was at any time during the relevant period: (1) a director or executive officer of the company; (2) any nominee for director (but only if the disclosure is being presented in a proxy or information statement relating to the election of that nominee for director); (3) an immediate family member of a director, executive officer or nominee for director (if the proxy or information statement in which the disclosure is being made relates to the election of that nominee for director) of the company; or (4) a beneficial owner of more than 5% of the company's voting securities or an immediate family member of such owner.
-"Transaction" for purposes of the rule includes any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness) or any series of similar transactions, arrangements or relationships.
+- Related Person any person who was at any time during the relevant period: (1) a director or executive officer of the company; (2) a nominee for director (but only for disclosure in a proxy or information statement relating to the election of such nominee); (3) an immediate family member of a director, executive officer or nominee for director (only for disclosure in the proxy or information statement relating to the election of such nominee) of the company; or (4) a beneficial owner of more than 5% of the company's voting securities or an immediate family member of such owner. - Transaction includes any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness) or any series of similar transactions, arrangements or relationships.
 Employment relationships and director compensation otherwise disclosed under Item 402 of Regulation S-K (i.e., the executive compensation disclosure rules) need not be disclosed.

-The SEC disclosure rules also make clear that, even if the company disclosed a relevant related-party transaction in the company's filings for the most recent fiscal year, such transaction will not disqualify the director under Rule 16b-3 if the transaction was terminated prior to the director's proposed service as a non-employee director.
+Note that, even if the company disclosed a relevant related-party transaction under Item 404(a) in its filings for the most recent fiscal year, such transaction will not disqualify the director under Rule 16b-3 if the transaction was terminated prior to the director's proposed service as a non-employee director.